- In10se Platinum

 We have taken your feedback and listened!
 We are proud to have video critiques in the 2019 season!
 The video critique user interface has been updated to allow for one button playback.

 In each regional city, the judges will select outstanding soloists from the Elite and Premier level in the Junior, Teen, and Senior age divisions as In10se Dancers to be part of one of the most highly anticipated performances at our National event – the opening number of our group finale.

 Studios with mixed Elite level and Premier level dancers will be chosen from the Elite level.

 In10se Dancers will perform in the opening number of our Group Finale at Nationals.
-Please watch the video above to see what the In10se Dancer program is like at our National events.
 You won’t want to miss out on this opportunity!

 Note: Studios attending Nationals that do not have solo performers may nominate two performers each in the Junior, Teen, and Senior age divisions to participate as In10se Dancers at Nationals.

 The costume for the opening number is any black top and black bottom.